r4ven-me/dots/.config/tmux/README.md

 - cleaning old session files older than 3 days (in `~/.local/share/tmux/resurrect/`);
 - The recovery system for Neovim is used through the session mechanism.

-### Contents of tmux.conf file

-In order not to make a canvas out of the article, I hid the contents of the config file under a spoiler🏎.

-For better understanding, all parameters are commented in Russian😌:
 ## Basic Tmux Hotkeys

 Below are the most commonly used basic tmux commands/keyboard shortcuts.
 If you plan to work in the tmux environment regularly, I highly recommend you memorize them🤯.